shimrite/CompressionArtifactReductionCNN/README.md

 - 1.1 - Split data to train-validation-test sets (70-20-10)
-- 1.2 - Loading the train and validation sets into tfrecords in patches of 32x32 (allowing kernels of 9x9 later in the net, adding local environment to the learn, 'Q' matrix of jpg compression is 8x8..)
+- 1.2 - Loading the train and validation sets into tfrecords in patches of 32x32

+The motivation for this patch size starts by the 'Q' matrix of JPG compression algorithm.
+Since its size of 8x8 I chose to include in the model the "neighbour matrixes", adding local environment to the learn.

 - 1.3 - Tset set is copied to "test" folder.

 2. Train CNN model: